Porsche 911 Speedster

 Rear spoiler and rear apron of the 911 GT3 Touring

-Lightweight design also dictates other body components of the Speedster.
-The carbon-fibre composite bonnet - which weighs in two kilograms lighter than on the 911 GT3 - and the carbon-fibre composite wings are originate from the 911 R. The front apron was borrowed from the GT3, but the front spoiler lip is a completely new development.
+The lightweight design also dictates other body components of the Speedster.
+The carbon-fiber composite bonnet - which weighs in two kilograms lighter than on the 911 GT3 - and the carbon-fiber composite wings originate from the 911 R. The front apron was borrowed from the GT3, but the front spoiler lip is a completely new development.
 Instead of the Talbot mirrors used on the concept vehicle, the production version of the new Speedster features electrically adjustable and heated Sport Design exterior mirrors.
 The extending, aerodynamically tuned rear spoiler and rear apron have been adopted from the 911 GT3 Touring for the Speedster.

-The interior is characterised by black leather elements for the side bolsters and head restraints of the carbon-fibre composite full-bucket seats, the armrests in the door trims and the shortened gear lever.
-The centre panels of the seats are upholstered in perforated leather, while the lightweight door panels with black door pulls and stowage nets reduce the overall weight.
+The interior is characterized by black leather elements for the side bolsters and head restraints of the carbon-fiber composite full-bucket seats, the armrests in the door trims and the shortened gear lever.
+The center panels of the seats are upholstered in perforated leather, while the lightweight door panels with a black door pull and stowage nets reduce the overall weight.

 "Speedster" logos adorn the head restraints and the visible carbon door sills as well as the central rev counter.
 Like the other instruments, it has black dials with white needles as well as green digits and scales - features reminiscent of its famous forebear, the Porsche 356 Speedster.
 A limited-edition badge on the cross structure behind the front seats shows the serial number of the 911 Speedster, which is limited to just 1,948 units.

 Porsche also optionally offers the new 911 Speedster with a Heritage Design package.
 Price in Germany: 21,634.20 Euro incl.
 VAT.
 In Germany, prices for the 911 Speedster start at 269.274 euros including VAT and country-specific equipment.
 It can be ordered immediately.